We Barbarians

-We Barbarians were a three-piece indie rock band based in Brooklyn, originally from Long Beach, California.
+We Barbarians were an American three-piece indie rock band based in Brooklyn, originally from Long Beach, California.
 The band consisted of David Quon, Derek VanHeule, and Nathan Warkentin.
 Their debut studio album, There's This There's That, was released on December 15, 2009.
 The band's latest EP, Headspace, was released August 30, 2011.

 History

 We Barbarians were composed of three friends who grew up playing together in Long Beach, California.
 They formed in 2007 after their previous group, The Colour, disbanded.
 The band's indie bluesy-rock sound has often garnered comparisons to U2 and The Clash.

 Their first EP, In The Doldrums, was released November 1, 2007.
-Their debut full-length album, There's This There's That, followed on December 15, 2009.
+Their debut album, There's This There's That, followed on December 15, 2009.

-On August 30, 2011 the band released their sophomore EP, Headspace.
+On August 30, 2011, the band released their sophomore EP, Headspace.
 The album was produced by Dann Gallucci (of Modest Mouse and Murder City Devils) and received critical acclaim.